s311354/Louis/_posts/2022-04-09-Topological_Sort.md

 <figure><center><img src="{{ site.baseurl }}/picture/toplogical_sort.png" width="100%"></center></figure>

 Note: The usual algorithms for topological sorting

-+ Kahn's algorithm: First, find a list of "start node" which have no incoming edges and insert them into a set S; at least one such node must exist in a non-empty actclic graph.
++ Kahn's algorithm: First, find a list of "start node" which have no incoming edges and insert them into a set S; at least one such node must exist in a non-empty actclic graph
-+ Depth-first search: Loops through each node of the graph, in an arbitrary order, initiating a depth-first search that terminates when it hits any node that has already been visited since the beginning of the topological sort or the node has no outgoing edges.
++ Depth-first search: Loops through each node of the graph, in an arbitrary order, initiating a depth-first search that terminates when it hits any node that has already been visited since the beginning of the topological sort or the node has no outgoing edges
 + Parallel algorithms: Repeatedly removes the vertices of indegree 0 and adds them to the topological sorting in the order in which they were removed.
 Since the outgoing edges of the removed vertices vertices are also removed, there will be a new set of vertices of indegree 0, where the procedure is repeated until no vertices are left.
-Each iteration can be parallelized.
+Each iteration can be parallelized

 ## Exercises ##
 <h6><ol>